ubuntu-dev/Vivaldi/README.md

 #### Exceptions ####

-Like in C++, exceptions in Vivaldi don't have any special type (in fact at the moment there is no builtin exception type; strings are used instead).
+Vivaldi exceptions follow a fairly typical heirarchy based on the class `Exception`.
+At the moment the heirarchy is fairly incomplete and undocumented, and there's no way to specify a type in a `catch` statement (that, as well as a more fleshed-out heirarchy, is coming soon).
 Otherwise they work pretty much as you'd expect:

-    let i = try: except 5
-    catch e: e + 1
+    let i = try: throw new Exception("foo") catch e: e.message() + "bar"
-    i == 6
+    i == "foobar"

 As everywhere else in Vivaldi, the pieces of code following `try` and `catch` are expressions.